-SO, you have goats.
+So, you have goats.
 And you milk your goats.
-With the popularity of urban farming rising, the experience of milking goats is becoming part of many more people’s daily routine.
+With the popularity of urban farming rising, the experience of milking goats is becoming part of many more people’s daily routines.
 There are milking machines made especially for goats, but they are, by and large, out of the reach of most hobby goatherders.

 Yes, some breast pumps will work for milking goats.
-You need to consider your goats and the type of breast pump you use.
+It would be best to consider your goats and the breast pump you use.

 - Breast pumps work best on pygmy varieties

 - Certain types of breast pumps work better

 - The breast pump may have to be modified to work properly

 If you have an old breast pump lying around in a drawer and a couple of goats that need regular milking, there may be some help in your future.
 The first consideration is figuring out how to make your breast pump work on a goat.
 Understanding the safest way to milk your goat and how to maintain sanitation and your goats’ health are also essential.

 It’s Not Just Suction